imseandavis/Raspberry_Bush/README.md

   - Download the Raspbian Stretch Lite Image and and Extract the ISO
   - Flash To SD Card With Etcher

-# Command Central Setup
+# Node Setup
-Command central will be the standalone workstation from which everything is ran.
-This will also be where we run our DevOps and Choas jobs from as well.
+## Toolbox Machine Node Setup (TBD If Will Be Combined With CC Node)
+Toolbox machine will house all of your tools that will get the work done, most of your pipeline tools and such will exist here.
+Most all of the desktop tools will be installed on this machine.
+Consider it the service server.
 To be continued....
+ -

+## Command Central Node Setup
+Command Central will be the standalone workstation from which everything is ran.
+This will also be where we execute our DevOps and Chaos engineering consoles from as well.
+Consider it the desktop machine you would work from.
+To be continued...
+  -

-# Kubernetes Master Node Setup
+## Raspbian Kubernetes Node (Master / Slave) Setup
+For those who prefer Raspbian for thier Kube nodes.
+These machines will house the Kubernetes clusters, both master and slave, for use as a container platform to deploy our DevOps solutions.
   - First Login To the Raspberry Pi For The First Time With The Credentials: pi/raspberry
-  - Change Your Root Password!
+  - Change Your Root Password: <code> passwd </code>
+  - Configure Your Time Zone: </code> tzselect </code>
+  - Set Your Wifi Country: <code> iw reg set [Two Letter Country Code] </code>
   - (Optional) Turn on SSH: <code> sudo touch /boot/ssh </code>
   - Download the setup package by running the following command:
     - <code>curl -sSL https://raw.githubusercontent.com/imseandavis/Raspberry_Bush/master/setup.sh -o setup.sh</code>